idunnowhy9000/Projects/README.md

 Web
 ---------

-**[Page Scraper](https://github.com/idunnowhy9000/Projects/blob/master/SOURCE/JS/Web/Page%20Scraper.js)** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
-Have it put the results into an easily searchable index file.*
+**Page Scraper** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
+Have it put the results into an easily searchable index file.* [JS](https://github.com/idunnowhy9000/Projects/blob/master/SOURCE/JS/Web/Page%20Scraper.js)

 **Online White Board** - Create an application which allows you to draw pictures, write notes and use various colors to flesh out ideas for projects. *Optional: Add feature to invite friends to collaborate on a white board online.*